Related Blog Posts

 Development finance and specialist funds

 In many ways comparing the Balearic Islands property market, in particular Ibiza and Mallorca, with the Spanish mainland is akin to comparing apples and pears.
 We are talking about a whole different clientele, multi-million euro properties and an area with a population of just 1.2 million.
 The fact that in 2018 potential sellers in the likes of Ibiza were prepared to hold off and unwilling to entertain below market offers perfectly highlights the underlying strength.
 When it comes to development finance and specialist funds we at Enness have access to a whole range of lenders with our independent status coming to the fore.
 The UK market is extremely strong when it comes to development finance and specialist funding for high-end properties, in direct comparison with the Spanish banks where many are still ultra-cautious.
 In some ways this is understandable because the raft of repossessions in light of the 2008 worldwide economic downturn decimated the balance sheets of many Spanish banks.
 Indeed, like many banks in the UK, central bank funding was required to avert an outright collapse of the lending market.
+Learn more about property development bridging finance.

-Development finance/specialist funds are much more flexible due to the way in which they are financed and the way in which they appreciate and utilise the worldwide assets of many high net worth clients.
+Property development finance/specialist funds are much more flexible due to the way in which they are financed and the way in which they appreciate and utilise the worldwide assets of many high net worth clients.
 As a consequence, there is a very liquid and a very competitive funding sector across the Balearic Islands, able to accommodate often complex funding deal structures to the benefit of all parties.

 It is fair to say that the Balearic Islands is a property market within a property market and comparing it with mainland Spain can often be misleading.
 We are talking about multi-million euro properties, a high-end lifestyle and high net worth investors.
 Such has been the ongoing increase in popularity, and property prices, of areas such as Ibiza and Mallorca that they are now viewed of in the same light as the London luxury property market.
 This in itself has prompted a number of challenges with domestic Spanish banks often unwilling to get involved in luxury property funding.
 Instead, they are concentrating on consolidating their balance sheets and taking a risk-averse approach to new business in the short to medium term.

 This has not stopped specialist/niche finance companies entering the Balearic Islands property market which is the home of high net worth individuals.
 Here at Enness, due to our independent status, we have access to the wider lending market, taking in both domestic and international operators.
-This allows us to structure mortgage funding on a case-by-case basis often taking in worldwide assets as collateral.
+This allows us to structure Spanish mortgage funding on a case-by-case basis often taking in worldwide assets as collateral.
 If you have any questions or queries, or perhaps you have a funding issue, please feel free to call us for a no obligation chat.